Adpetfem83/Credit_Risk_Analysis/README.md

 ## Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk

 Compare two new `Machine Learning` models that reduce bias to predict credit risk.
-The models classified 17,104 as High Risk and 101 as Low Risk.
+The models classified 17,104 as low Risk and 101 as High Risk.

 ![Balancedcount](https://github.com/Adpetfem83/Credit_Risk_Analysis/blob/main/Images/Figure_14.png)